kapilvaidya24/SNARF/README.md

 Code repository for SNARF

-**SNARF** is a fast and compact filter that provides exact-match filtering, range filtering, and approximate range counts.
+**SNARF** is a fast and compact updatable range filter .
 This is the source code for our [SIGMOD paper](https://dl.acm.org/doi/10.14778/3529337.3529347).